Here’s when you can pre-order the new iPhone 13 in the UK

 The Independent’s journalism is supported by our readers.
 When you purchase through links on our site, we may earn commission.

+iPhone 13 pre-orders start later this week – here’s the best way to get one from Vodafone, EE, O2 and more

-Here’s everything we know about the launch of the newest iPhone, and how to get your hands on it
+This is everything we know about the the newest smartphone from Apple

-Apple’s next event takes place at 6pm BST on 14 September, during which the company is expected to announce the new iPhone 13.
+Apple’s latest event took place on 15 September, during which the company announced the new iPhone 13.

-Almost nothing is known about the next generation of iPhone.
-Even the name is unconfirmed, with some suggesting Apple could abandon its numbering system – as it did with the iPad – to avoid the unlucky digits.

-We also have no idea what the iPhone 13 will look like.
-Apple is infamously secretive and leaks are rare, so it’s unlikely we’ll get a peek at the iPhone 13’s design before the livestreamed event.
-Some of the more interesting rumours suggest that the new iPhone could ditch the power button, the volume buttons and the lightning port in favour of an ultra-minimalist aesthetic.
+The brand’s new device will hit the shelves later this month with prices starting from £679.
+An update of the most recent iPhone 12, the new iPhone 13 has a smaller notch in the display, a new camera system and the company’s latest A15 chip.
+Apple claims it to be up to 50 per cent faster than its competitors.

+There are four new iPhones overall, including the iPhone 13, iPhone 13 mini, iPhone 13 pro and iPhone pro max, with all models featuring larger batteries and a more power-efficient chip that offers between 1.5 and 2.5 hours more battery each day.

 Read more: